emitskevich/kafka-reo/README.md

 1. Apply deduplication, unwrap and restore initial partitioning, using exactly-once delivery within the destination cluster.

-It requires more than 2x resources as compared with just at-least-once replication, but does the job.
+As a drawback, it requires about 2 times more processing as compared with usual at-least-once replication.

 ### Design schema
 ![design-schema-v2.png](https://raw.githubusercontent.com/emitskevich/kafka-reo/main/design-schema-v2.png)